Copy to clipboard failed, please try again after adjusting your permissions.

 Are you looking to take your brand to the next level?
 Tired of the same old design?

 Building a style guide to showcase your logos, typography, icons and brand materials will ensure that you stand out and catalogue your greatest assets.

-For some inspiration, we’ve pooled together the top 100 style guides that will give you insights into the wide world of branding and marketing.
+For some inspiration, we’ve pooled together the top 100 brand guides and style guides that will give you insights into the wide world of branding and marketing.

 1. Google Brand Guidelines

 Great style guides should have a good balance between its graphic and content.
 This style guide by Google is a perfect example of this as it captures an array of material icons, design guidelines, colour palettes and resizing options.
 The clever multi coloured use of tones and graphics really sets it aside from competitors as it channels their rainbow design logo.
-Take a look at Google’s style guide via their website here.
+Take a look at the Google brand guidelines via their website here .

 2. Nike Brand Guidelines

 This simple Nike tick is recognizable anywhere you go with their logo being a fashion label for many.
 The business has kept the lion’s share of the athletic shoe market through intelligent branding and brilliant marketing strategies.
 Nike’s brand guidelines speak the common language of sport where you can visit their visual centre to check out their vibrant brand assets.
-Take a look at Nike's brand guidelines here!
+Take a look at the Nike style guide here!

 3. Disney Brand Guidelines